lynn2910/Trifle/doc/TUI.md

 ### Define game mode

-This section will let the user select the game mode based on the enumerator `GameMode.java` at `trifle.rules.GameMode`.
+This section will let the user select the game mode based on the enumerator `GameMode.java` at `trifleConsole.rules.GameMode`.

 There are three options:
 - **a.** Fast